A. J. Jacobs

 Arnold Stephen Jacobs Jr., commonly called A.J.
-Jacobs (born March 20, 1968) is an American journalist, author, and lecturer best known for writing about his lifestyle experiments.
+Jacobs (born March 20, 1968), is an American journalist, author, and lecturer best known for writing about his lifestyle experiments.
 He is an editor at large for Esquire and has worked for the Antioch Daily Ledger and Entertainment Weekly.

-Early life
+Early life and education

-Jacobs was born in New York City to secular Jewish parents Arnold Jacobs Sr., a lawyer, and Ellen Kheel.
+Jacobs was born in New York City to secular Jewish parents, Arnold Jacobs Sr., a lawyer, and Ellen Kheel.
 He has one sister, Beryl Jacobs.
-He was educated at The Dalton School and Brown University.
+He was educated at the Dalton School and Brown University.

 Career

 Jacobs has said that he sees his life as a series of experiments in which he immerses himself in a project or lifestyle, for better or worse, then writes about what he learned.
 The genre is often called immersion journalism or "stunt journalism".